- BENGALURU

 Nishith Upadhyaya

-Senior Director, Knowledge & Advisory Services, SHRM India
+Senior Director, Knowledge & Advisory Services, SHRM India, APAC & MENA

 Employees may actually be working in a blatantly unfair workplace when they are subjected to the same rigid norms and procedures with little regard for individual requirements.
 In such a scenario, an equity strategy becomes imperative to level the playing field and ensure individuals’ psychological safety to participate and contribute.
 Gain insights into how managing talent with fairness leads to improved performances.